 Impact of the sewage plant crisis on San Diego County

 The Tijuana sewage plant crisis has had profound and diverse impacts on coastal San Diego County communities, affecting public health, local ecosystems, and the economy.
 The discharge of untreated sewage containing very high levels of fecal bacteria into shared water bodies has led to frequent beach closures in the county, posing direct health risks from contaminated waters and impacting marine life and habitats.
-In Imperial Beach, the South County community closest to the border and Tijuana River, its public beaches have been closed for virtually 850 days and counting, denying residents their right to safely enjoy this public resource.
+In Imperial Beach, the South County community closest to the border and Tijuana River, its public beaches have been closed for over 1,000 days and counting, denying residents their right to safely enjoy this public resource.
 These closures and the associated pollution from industrial waste spillage have also had a detrimental effect on tourism, a vital component of the local economy, discouraging visitors from enjoying some of San Diego’s most popular coastal areas.
 Local businesses, particularly those reliant on beachgoers and water sports enthusiasts, have faced economic downturns during peak Tijuana River pollution incidents, highlighting the extensive economic ramifications of the sewage crisis beyond just environmental and health concerns.

 Environmental and Health Impacts